- What Services Do You Offer?

 What Is a Complimentary Consultation?

-At Victoria Counselling Centre we offer a complimentary 30 minute, no-obligation, face-to-face, consultation (please see our Contact page to schedule).
-This is your opportunity to explain what you're wanting help with and for our counsellors to determine how they are able to help.
-If, for whatever reason, you both decide not to work together then we will assist you with other referrals and options that best suit your needs.
+At Victoria Counselling Centre we offer a complimentary 10 minute phone consultation (please see our Contact page to schedule).
+This is an opportunity to explain what you're wanting help with, and for our counsellors to determine whether they are able to assist you.

 How Do I Schedule an Appointment?